The SPARQL LOAD statement is used to load data to AnzoGraph DB from files that are in Turtle, N-Triple, N-Quad, or TriG format.

 Run the following statement to load data from Turtle, N-Triple, N-Quad, or TriG files.

-For example, this URL loads a single file from the local filesystem:
+For example, the following URI loads a single file from a shared directory:

-This example URL loads a directory of .ttl.gz files on a mounted file system:
+This example URI loads a directory of .ttl.gz files: